Skip to main content

 • A T-SQL expression using a date/datetime function.
 For examples see T-SQL Date Expressions

-When evaluated the value of the expression in the Target Value or Constant field
+Example 2: When evaluated the value of the expression in the Target Value or Constant field is = Today’s date - 7 days.
+Please note the recommendation below.

 When to Use Replace

-When there is a single column identifying the relative order in which rows were added to the table and where the value assigned to the column is not changed.
 For example a Document Date or an always ascending Document Number where the value is assigned once and not changed.

-Do Not use columns that can have their content periodically updated such as LastModifiedDateTime columns.
+Do Not use columns that can have their content updated such as LastModifiedDateTime columns.
 If all date columns can be periodically updated then use Load Upsert instead.

-When you only need to re-load those records from a recent period that might have had records modified and/or deleted.
+1. When you only need to re-load those records from a recent period that might have had records modified and/or deleted.

 • Last 7 days: DATEADD(DAY, - 7, GETDATE())